-Actual revenue, expenditure, transfer and fund balance information in these statements may differ from those in the state's GAAP based Comprehensive Annual Financial Report.
+Actual revenue, expenditure, transfer and fund balance information in these statements may differ from those in the state's generally accepted accounting principals (GAAP) based Comprehensive Annual Financial Report.
 This occurs primarily because of differences in the recognition of accruals, reimbursements, deferred revenue, intra-fund transactions and the budgetary basis of accounting for encumbrances.
 In the modified accrual basis used in the Comprehensive Annual Financial Report, expenditures are recognized when goods or services are received regardless of the year encumbered.
 In budgetary fund statements, encumbrances are recognized as expenditures in the year encumbered.

 Explaining differences between the basis of accounting used in the budget document and the basis of accounting used in the GAAP financial statements helps stakeholders better understand and interpret the numbers presented in both documents.
 Some of the more common differences between GAAP and the budgetary basis of accounting are: